Gianluca Comin

-Gianluca Comin (Udine, 2 April 1963) is the founder of Comin & Partners, a Communication and Public Relations company, focused in government affairs, communication, media relations and crisis communication.
-Since January 2016 he is also Board member of the Biennale di Venezia.
+Gianluca Comin (born 2 April 1963 in Udine) is the founder of Comin & Partners, a Communication and Public Relations company.
+The company is focused in government affairs, communication, media relations and crisis communication.
+Since January 2016 he is also a Board member of Biennale di Venezia.

-Previously, until June 2014, he was Director of External Relations of Enel Group. and Board's member of Endesa sa., a Spanish electricity Company that is part of the Enel Group.
+Career

-Gianluca Comin started his professional career in 1986 as a journalist at the Rome office of the daily paper “Il Gazzettino”.
+Gianluca Comin started his professional career in 1986 as a journalist at the Rome office of the daily paper Il Gazzettino.
 Until 1997, he reported about politics from Rome and in 1998 he became Head of the Press Office of the Ministry of Public Works and spokesman for the Minister.

 In 1999 Comin was appointed Director of External Relations and bureau chief at the Montedison S.p.A.
 Rome office, where he was in charge of communication for the IPO of Compart Montedison, of Compart Burgo, of Falck-Sondel at Compart-Montedison, of Fiat-Edf at Compart Montedison.
 At that time he was also managing and coordinating relations with Italian and EU institutional authorities.

 In September 2001 he was named Head of Communication and Media Relations at Telecom Italia.
 His most significant activities included managing relations with the national and international media for the various companies of the Telecom Italia Group and coordinating of the corporate-financial press offices, Domestic Wireline, Tim, Seat Group, It Telecom, and Telespazio press offices.

 In 2002 he moved to Enel as Director of Communications in charge of advertising, media relations, events, internal communications, corporate identity, relations with the associations and corporate social responsibility.
+Until June 2014, he was Director of External Relations of Enel Group. and Board member of Endesa sa., a Spanish electricity Company that is part of Enel Group.

-Comin, who is a professional journalist, is visiting professor at LUISS University (Communication strategy and advertising) and lecturer at several universities and institutions including Bocconi University and CSM (Consiglio Superiore della Magistratura – Superior Council of Magistracy).
+Comin is a visiting professor at LUISS University (Communication strategy and advertising) and lecturer at several universities and institutions including Bocconi University and CSM (Consiglio Superiore della Magistratura – Superior Council of Magistracy).